Do you experience Joy when writing? Would you like to learn how to write and publish a book?

 I am currently compiling a list of good resources for writers.
 Bookmark this page and come back to it later to check it out.

-Alternatively, you can also sign up for my newsletters and I shall inform you when I publish this compilation.
+Alternatively, you can also sign up for my newsletter below and be informed when this compilation is ready.

 If you are French-speaking, I can already recommend this free online webinar with the free guide “Les Trois Choses à Savoir pour Vivre de sa Plume”.